splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

    * - ``--ingest-url <url>``
      - Set the ingest endpoint URL explicitly instead of using the endpoint inferred from the specified realm.
 The default value is ``https://ingest.REALM.signalfx.com``.
    * - ``--memory <memory size>``
      - Total memory in MIB to allocate to the Collector.
 This option automatically calculates the ballast size.
 The default value is defined by ``$default_memory_size``.
-See :ref:`sizing` for more information.
+See :ref:`otel-sizing` for more information.
    * - ``--mode <agent|gateway>``
      - Configure the Collector service to run in agent or gateway mode.
 The default value is ``agent``.
 See :ref:`otel-deployment-mode` for more information.
    * - ``--listen-interface <ip>``